Deltarune: Initial announcement and release

 After previously teasing something Undertale-related a day earlier, Fox released the first chapter of Deltarune for free on October 31, 2018.
 Initially disguised as a "survey program", it was then described as a game "intended for people who have completed Undertale.
-The original plan for the release of the game's chapters after the first chapter was that they would all be sold as a single package.
-As he envisioned a larger project than Undertale, he said that he needed to form a team to release the full game as he claimed it would be impossible to finish the game with just him and Temmie working on the game.
-The first chapter was later released on Nintendo Switch and PlayStation 4 on February 28, 2019, after being announced at a Nintendo Direct earlier that month.
+Originally, all of the remaining chapters were intended to be released after the completion of the entire game.
+As he envisioned a larger project than Undertale, he stated that he needed to form a team, claiming it would be impossible to finish the game alone.
+The first chapter was later released for free on Nintendo Switch and PlayStation 4 on February 28, 2019, after being announced at a Nintendo Direct earlier that month.
 The console versions were developed and published by 8-4.

 Development of the second chapter began in May 2020.
-In addition to further designing the game's story and characters, Fox spent much time experimenting with game engines other than GameMaker Studio 2.
+Alongside shaping and refining the game's overarching narrative and character development, Fox spent most of his time experimenting with game engines other than GameMaker Studio 2.
 He eventually concluded that GameMaker "still felt like the best fit for the project", and using the first chapter as a base, he began working in May 2020, with Fox and Chang joined by a few other team members.
-Fox has stated that Chapter 2 is perhaps the game's largest, due to it having the most cutscenes and its usage of a large number of characters, among other factors.
+At the time, Fox stated that Chapter 2 would be the game's largest, due to it having the most cutscenes and its usage of a large number of characters, among other factors.

 During a livestream celebrating the sixth anniversary of Undertale in September 2021, Fox announced that the second chapter would be released for free on Windows and macOS two days later, on September 17.
-In his blog, he said that this price point was since the COVID-19 pandemic made the world "really tough for everybody recently".
-The Switch and PS4 versions were updated to include Chapter 2 on September 23, in conjunction with that day's Nintendo Direct.
+In his blog, he said that this price point was since the COVID-19 pandemic made the world "really tough for everybody recently".The Switch and PS4 versions were updated to include Chapter 2 on September 23, in conjunction with that day's Nintendo Direct.